In music production you’ll often hear the word “effects” being tossed around and you may not know what it actually means.

 Autotune is a good example of a pitch effect.

 These effects are probably the most important in mixing and mastering because there isn’t a producer that doesn’t utilize dynamic processors.
+(Learn more about the difference between mixing and mastering)

 Dynamic effects alter an audio signal based upon its frequency content and amplitude level.